 - Students are required to cover costs of return travel and subsistence, and if applicable any visa and vaccination costs.

-- Students participate in a Leadership Exchange which may involve travel outside of Edinburgh to shadow a company director for two days.
+- Students participate in a Shadowing Assignment which may involve travel outside of Edinburgh to shadow a company director for a few days.

-- Any related travel, accommodation and subsistence costs for those two days will need to be covered by the student.
+- Any related travel, accommodation, and subsistence costs for those days will be the responsibility of the student.

 Applicants to the Executive MBA can apply to a range of scholarships, as well as funding options from other sources.